Larsen & Toubro

+On 1 October 2023, S N Subrahmanyan took charge as Chairman and Managing Director of L&T.

 History

+Henning Holck-Larsen and Søren Kristian Toubro were in India to represent the interests of the Danish dairy equipment manufacturer FLSmidth when they founded L&T through an oral agreement in 1938.
+The company was legally incorporated in 1946.

-Larsen & Toubro originated from a company founded in 1946 in Bombay by two Danish engineers, Henning Holck-Larsen and Søren Kristian Toubro.
-The company began as a representative of Danish manufacturers of dairy and allied equipment.
-However, with the start of the Second World War in 1939 and the resulting blockade of trade lines, the partners started a small workshop to undertake jobs and provide service facilities.
-Germany's invasion of Denmark in 1940 stopped supplies of Danish products.
-The war-time need to repair and refit and degauss ships offered L&T an opportunity, and led to the formation of a new company, Hilda Ltd, to handle these operations.
-L&T also started to repair and fabricate ships signalling the expansion of the company.
-The sudden internment of German engineers in British India (due to suspicions caused by the Second World War), who were to put up a soda ash plant for the Tatas, gave L&T a chance to enter the field of installation.
+The start of World War II in 1939 and the resulting blockade of trade, led Larsen and Toubro to undertake jobs and provide service facilities.
+The German invasion of Denmark in April 1940 stopped supplies of Danish products.
+The war-time need to repair, refit, and degauss ships offered L&T an opportunity, and led to the formation of a new company, Hilda Ltd, to handle these operations.
+L&T also started to repair and fabricate ships.
+The internment of German engineers in India who were to construct a soda ash plant for the Tata Group gave L&T a chance to enter the field of installation.

-In 1946, ECC (Engineering Construction & Contracts) was incorporated by the partners; the company at this time was focused on construction projects (Presently, ECC is the construction division of L&T).
-L&T began several foreign collaborations.
-By 1947, the company represented British manufacturers of equipment used to manufacture products such as hydrogenated oils, biscuits, soaps and glass.
-In 1947, the company signed an agreement with Caterpillar Tractor Company, USA, for marketing earth moving equipment.
-At the end of the war, large numbers of war-surplus Caterpillar equipments were available at attractive prices, but the finances required were beyond the capacity of the partners.
+In 1946, they incorporated Engineering Construction & Contracts Ltd. (ECC) to focus on construction projects.
+ECC now exists as the construction division of L&T. By 1947, the company represented the manufacturers of equipment used to manufacture products such as hydrogenated oils, biscuits, soaps and glass.
+In 1947, the company signed an agreement with Caterpillar Tractor Company to market earth moving equipment.
+At the end of the war, large numbers of war-surplus Caterpillar equipment were available at attractive prices, but the finances required were beyond the capacity of the partners.
 This prompted them to raise additional equity capital, and on 7 February 1946, Larsen & Toubro Private Limited was incorporated.